 Organizational Leadership MOL

-The Keith Busse School of Business and Entrepreneurial Leadership offers an online Masters of Organizational Leadership (MOL) which can be completed in 12 to 24 months.
+The College of Adult and Distance Education offers an online Master of Organizational Leadership (MOL) which can be completed in 12 to 24 months.
 The MOL is an immersive program with a qualitative business focus utilizing theoretical, case based, and problem-solving methodologies that enables personal and professional transformation.
 The program is 36 hours with 27 hours of core MOL courses and nine hours of concentration courses.

 The concentration is student selected, however the core MOL courses are mandatory and program specific.
-Focusing on business and personal values-based decision making, you will study the real-world issues that impact the business environment while building leadership skills and learning valuable team building proficiency.
+Focusing on business leadership and strategic planning theories, business ethics, and personal values-based decision making, you will study the real-world issues that impact the business environment while building leadership skills and learning valuable team building proficiency.
 The MOL has a qualitative focused, leadership theory-based core centered around the four pillars of leadership theory: Leading Change, Organizational Culture and Behavior, Organizational Leadership, and Strategic Leadership.

 Many different industries are experiencing dynamic changes and reliable growth and professionals need the leadership knowledge and skills to stay competitive in the marketplace.
-The MOL draws on expertise of the leadership experienced faculty and the Keith Busse School of Business and Entrepreneurial Leadership to support professionals from a variety of fields in their leadership development.
+The MOL draws on expertise of the leadership experienced faculty and the College of Adult and Distance Education to support professionals from a variety of fields in their leadership development.
 USF uniquely prepares students in the theories that inform students of the issues and best practices in their respective field plus practical experiences that create more effective leaders.

 Student Learning Outcomes